 Registered user since Sat 21 Feb 2015

-Rafael Asenjo obtained a PhD in Telecommunication Engineering from the U. of Malaga, Spain in 1997.
-From 2001 to 2017, he was an Associate Professor in the Computer Architecture Department, being a Full Professor since 2017.
-He collaborated on the IBM XL-UPC compiler and on the Cray’s Chapel runtime.
-In the last five years, he has focused on productively exploiting heterogeneous chips.
+Rafael Asenjo is Professor of Computer Architecture at the University of Malaga, where he obtained a PhD in Telecommunication Engineering in 1997.
+His research interests include programming models, parallel programming, heterogeneous computing, parallelization of irregular codes and energy consumption.
+He has been using the Intel TBB library since 2008 and over the last ten years, he has focused on productively exploiting heterogeneous chips leveraging TBB as the orchestrating framework.
 In 2013 and 2014 he visited UIUC to work on CPU+GPU chips.
-In 2015 and 2016 he also started to work on CPU+FPGA chips while visiting U. of Bristol.
-He has served as General Chair for ACM PPoPP’16 and as an Organization Committee member as well as a Program Committee member for several HPC related conferences (PACT’17, EuroPar’17, SC’15).
-His research interests include heterogeneous programming models and architectures, parallelization of irregular codes and energy consumption.
+In 2015 and 2016 he also started to research into CPU+FPGA chips while visiting the University of Bristol.
+He served as General Chair for ACM PPoPP’16 and as an Organization Committee member as well as a Program Committee member for several HPC related conferences (PPoPP, SC, PACT, IPDPS, HPCA, EuroPar, and SBAC-PAD).
+Along with Michael Voss and James Reinders he co-authored the latest book (open access) on Threading Building Blocks (Pro TBB).
+He is oneAPI Innovator, SYCL Advisory Panel member and ACM member.